Skip to main content

 4. Are incentives taxed?
 A "Y" in this column indicates that the buyer will pay tax on the purchase price before the manufacturer rebate is applied.

-5. Doc fee limits: This will tell you if the documentation fee is regulated by the state and the maximum allowed amount.
+5. Doc fee limits: This will tell you if your state regulates the documentation fee and the maximum allowed amount.